-- (2) The following provisions apply to the loading or unloading of open storage piles of bulk materials as a source of fugitive dust: - (a) Open storage piles of bulk materials, hereinafter referred to as "piles", which meet any of the following 3 conditions need not be included in a fugitive dust control program: - All piles of the same material at a manufacturing or commercial location which have a total volume of less than 100 cubic meters (131 yards). - (ii) Any piles at a manufacturing or commercial location if the total annual volumetric throughput of all the stored material at the site is less than 10,000 cubic meters (13,100 yards). - (iii) Any single pile at a manufacturing or commercial location that has a volume of less than 42 cubic meters (55 yards). - (b) Typical control methods for controlling fugitive emissions resulting from the loading or unloading of piles may include, but are not limited to, the following: - Completely enclosing the pile within a building furnished with department approved air pollution control equipment. - (ii) Using pneumatic conveying or telescopic chutes. - (iii) Spraying the working surface of the pile with water or dust-suppressant compound. - (iv) Directing engine exhaust gases that are generated by the machine used on the piles for loading or unloading upwards. - (v) Minimizing the drop distance from which the material is discharged into the pile.
+- (2) The following provisions apply to the loading or unloading of open storage piles of bulk materials as a source of fugitive dust: - (a) Open storage piles of bulk materials, hereinafter referred to as "piles", which meet any of the following 3 conditions need not be included in a fugitive dust control program: - All piles of the same material at a manufacturing or commercial location which have a total volume of less than 100 cubic meters (131 yards3). - Any piles at a manufacturing or commercial location if the total annual volumetric throughput of all the stored material at the site is less than 10,000 cubic meters (13,100 yards3). - (iii) Any single pile at a manufacturing or commercial location that has a volume of less than 42 cubic meters (55 yards3). - (b) Typical control methods for controlling fugitive emissions resulting from the loading or unloading of piles may include, but are not limited to, the following: - Completely enclosing the pile within a building furnished with department approved air pollution control equipment. - (ii) Using pneumatic conveying or telescopic chutes. - (iii) Spraying the working surface of the pile with water or dust-suppressant compound. - (iv) Directing engine exhaust gases that are generated by the machine used on the piles for loading or unloading upwards. - (v) Minimizing the drop distance from which the material is discharged into the pile.
 The drop distance shall be specified in the control program. - (vi) Periodic removal of spilled material in areas within 100 meters (328 feet) from the pile.
-The frequency of removal shall be specified in the control program. - (3) All of the following provisions apply to the transporting of bulk materials as a source of fugitive dust: - (a) Trucks which have less than a 2-ton capacity that are used to transport sand, gravel, stones, peat, and topsoil are exempt from the provisions of this sub rule. - (b) Typical control methods for controlling fugitive emissions resulting from the transporting of bulk materials by truck may include, but are not limited to, the following:
+The frequency of removal shall be specified in the control program. - (3) All of the following provisions apply to the transporting of bulk materials as a source of fugitive dust:

+(a) Trucks which have less than a 2-ton capacity that are used to transport sand, gravel, stones, peat, and topsoil are exempt from the provisions of this sub rule.